AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Introduction

 \textbf{RQ3: }How are public sentiments toward AIGP?
 What factors motivate people's negative attitudes toward AIGP?
 To answer these questions, we used human paintings as the baseline and compared the differences in user engagement levels and comment sentiments between AIGP and human paintings.
 To conduct the comparisons, we compiled a dataset with 207 AIGP and 210 human-painting \textit{image-text videos} and over 80,000 comments on these videos from TikTok.
-Image-text video is a format similar to PPT, containing only images and text, where users swipe left or right to switch between images in the video.
+Image-text video is a format similar to PowerPoint, containing only images and text, where users swipe left or right to switch between images in the video.
 To answer RQ1, We used a formula to evaluate the user engagement level for every painting video.
-To answer RQ2, we adopted improved-aesthetic-predictor (LAION-Aesthetics V2\footnote{https://laion.ai/blog/laion-aesthetics/}) as the image aesthetic quality assessment (IAQA) model to assess the IAQ of each painting for further comparison.
+To answer RQ2, we adopted improved-aesthetic-predictor (LAION-Aesthetics V2\footnote{https://laion.ai/blog/laion-aesthetics/}) as the image aesthetic quality assessment (IAQA) model to assess the IAQ of each painting for further regression.
 To answer RQ3, we leveraged Natural Language Processing (NLP) techniques for sentiment analysis and topic modeling.
 The findings revealed that people still express stronger interaction intentions when browsing human paintings and that the IAQ does not significantly affect engagement intentions.
 We also found that people have more negative attitudes toward AIGP than human painting.
 The results of topic modeling listed seven main reasons for the negative sentiment.
-Early analysis of the public perception of AIGP will help the ICWSM research communities understand needs and articulate designs and interactive technologies that reduce plausible societal harm.